Fuzzy Wuzzy

 Summary of Fuzzy Wuzzy

-- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /t/ and /w/ in “Was pop to what the Fuzzy made us swaller” and the sound of /m/ in “We’ve fought with many men acrost the seas.”
+5. Consonance: The repetition of consonant sounds within words, as in “Was pop to what the Fuzzy made us swaller” and “We’ve fought with many men across the seas.”
+This subtle repetition contributes to the poem’s sonic texture.

 An’ a Zulu impi dished us up in style: